-The history of Western Civilization from early man to 1600.
+Contact hours (3 total): 3 lecture The history of Western Civilization from early man to 1600.
 Focus on the social, economic, political, religious, and cultural development of the ancient, medieval, and early modern worlds.
+Prerequisite(s): CPE 0100

-An appropriate COMPASS placement, ACT, or SAT score will satisfy the respective CPE requirement.
+An appropriate college placement test, ACT, or SAT score will satisfy the respective CPE requirement.
+Global Awareness.